All Pools Are Not Created Equally: How to Select A Pool That’s Best for You! (Part 1 of 4)

 • POOL DEPTH.
 Depth may not matter much for swimmers, but it is something to consider if you’re interested in “other” pool activities.
 For example, if you intend to use the pool for water walking, or if you have a fear of deep water and can’t swim, you’ll want to make sure there is plenty of space to move at a depth of 3.5 - 4 feet.
 If you desire access to deep water (for suspended exercise or deep water traction), look for a pool that’s at least as deep as you are tall.
 With a buoyancy belt or noodle, you should have enough space to keep your feet off the floor.

 • WATER TEMPERATURE.
 Not all pools are heated (which may be okay if it’s the middle of summer in Florida!), so you will want to check the average water temperature when selecting a pool to use.
 Many lap pools and public pools are heated to 78 - 82 degrees, while pools at retirement centers and therapy pools may be kept at 86 - 92 degrees.
-Warmer water is often ideal if the air temperature is cold, or if you have joint arthritis or chronic pain.
+Warmer water is often ideal if the air temperature is cold or if you have joint arthritis or chronic pain.
 Very young children also tend to prefer warmer water.

 • SANITATION METHODS.
 Chlorine is, by far, the most common method of disinfection for swimming pools, as it is inexpensive (compared to other chemicals) and very effective.
 Many pools use supplemental copper, UV, or ozone sanitation systems, too, which may reduce the amount of chlorine needed to maintain safe sanitation levels.
 Saltwater pools are another option and have become increasingly popular despite their high cost of maintenance.
 Saltwater pools are still technically chlorine pools, as they use electrolysis to convert salt to chlorine (rather than adding liquid chlorine or chlorine tablets to the water).
 If you’re allergic to chlorine, you may want to look for a bromine pool.
 However, bromine does not work as well in sunlight, doesn’t have the same oxidation power as chlorine, and is much more expensive, so it’s typically used for hot tubs and very small pools.